 When a spot of green grass is covered, it takes only a couple of days until all color is gone.
 When potato sprouts develop in a dark pantry or cellar they are white.
-Those growing in full light are green.
+Those growing in full light are more greenish in color.

-Light causes the difference and is of utmost importance to all green plants.
+Light and its intensity causes the difference and is of utmost importance to all green plants.
 They cannot live without it.
-The green coloring matter is called chlorophyll.
+The green coloring matter is called chlorophyll produced after a process called photosynthesis which involved the presence of sunlight and carbon dioxide.
 It is produced only in plants or parts of plants exposed to light.

-A normal plant growing in full light may develop a white stem with white leaves.
-It is not unusual for the green and white variegated sultana (impatiens) to have albino shoots.
+A normal plant growing in harsh lighting may develop a white stem with white leaves.
+It is not unusual for the green and white colored variegated sultana (impatiens) to have albino shoots.

 This house plant roots easily from cuttings but I have never been able to get the white cuttings to make roots.
 Lily seeds occasionally send up white instead of green stems, but they wither and die without making bulblets.